 One component for passing to the server one or more time values, each one being, according to client’s claim, a Proof of Existence of one signature present within the request.
 Clause 5.1.4.2.4.1 specifies semantic requirements for this component.

-Below follows the list of the components already specified in [1] that this document re-uses:
+Below follows the list of the components already specified in DSS-X core v2.0 [1] that this document re-uses:

 One component for identifying one or more service policies under which the validation shall be conducted.
 Clause 5.1.4.3.1.1 specifies semantic requirements for this component.